Dennisbed1234/Trojan_Email_Generator_Bot/README.md

-# Email Generator Telegram Bot
+# Trojan Email Generator Telegram Bot

 A Telegram bot that generates email addresses for software testing and dataset generation.